 You are here

-Fuller Professor of Ornithology; Associate Director for Academic Affairs; Director of the Fuller Evolutionary Biology Program, Cornell Lab of Ornithology and Director, Cornell University Museum of Vertebrates
+Fuller Professor of Ornithology; Senior Associate Director for Academic Affairs; Director of the Fuller Evolutionary Biology Program, Cornell Lab of Ornithology Director, Cornell University Museum of Vertebrates

 My research activities are based out of the Fuller Evolutionary Biology Program at the Cornell Lab of Ornithology.
 Research in our lab group presently centers on using genomic approaches to explore processes of speciation, hybridization, functional genetics, and diversification.
 We work mostly on birds, but within birds we do research on a variety of species and avian groups to address different types of questions.
 Our group also has a long history of working on topics related to the disciplines of phylogenetics, phylogeography, comparative analysis, conservation genetics, and behavioral ecology, and this has continued even as we have transitioned into the era of big-data genomics.
 The nucleus of our lab group is a cadre of interactive and engaging graduate students and postdocs, and we regularly welcome visiting researchers into our group from elsewhere at Cornell and from outside institutions worldwide.